-Top 3 Places to See the Northern Lights in Iceland
+Top 3 Places for Where to See Northern Lights in Iceland

 Myvatn: Dramatic Landscapes

 The North of Iceland experiences colder temperatures than the South Coast, due to the Gulf Stream.
 That means that the weather is more stable and predictable in the North than the South.
 That also means that the North is an excellent place for Northern Lights viewing.

 You want to avoid staying in Akureyri since it is the second largest urban area in Iceland just behind Reykjavik, and the capital of the North.
 Myvatn, however, is the perfect small village with plenty to do and keep you busy when you’re not hunting for the Northern Lights.

 South Coast: Waterfalls and Glacier Lagoons